Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 ### Candidate/Ordinary Optimization

-Another algorithm attempts to lower requirements on the number of messages by splitting the nodes into two subsets, candidate and ordinary, where only one of the candidate nodes can eventually become a leader [MURSHED12].
+Another algorithm attempts to lower requirements on the number of messages by splitting the nodes into two subsets, candidate and ordinary, where only one of the candidate nodes can eventually become a leader.

 The ordinary process initiates election by contacting candidate nodes, collecting responses from them, picking the highest-ranked alive candidate as a new leader, and then notifying the rest of the nodes about the election results.